mechmotum/mechmotum.github.io/content/pages/jobs/skateboarding-learning-safety.rst

 for beginners, for training and practicing methods and/or designed equipments and terrain that can accelerate learning the fundamental tricks while simultaneously reducing the falls incurred in the process.
-Our partner, the `US Skateboard Education Association`_, is interested studying several of the fundamental tricks that beginners focus on: developing a good stance, the ollie, dropping in to a ramp, pumping on different common ramps, ramp coping grinds, etc. The purpose of this project is to develop techniques and assistive terrain and equipment to accelerate learning and increase safety for beginners learning fundamental skateboarding tricks.
+Our partner, the `US Skateboard Education Association`_, is developing training techniques for skateboard educators to safely teach.
+They are interested studying several of the fundamental tricks that beginners focus on: having a safe and fun first experience (no falls), developing a good stance, the ollie, dropping in to a ramp, pumping on different common ramps, ramp coping grinds, etc. The purpose of this project is to develop techniques and assistive terrain and equipment to accelerate learning and increase safety for beginners learning fundamental skateboarding tricks.
 The researcher will use their knowledge of biomechanics to study novice and expert performance of the tricks, develop experimental or model backed learning procedures, and use the dynamics of the tricks to discover optimal terrain and skateboard designs (materials and geometry) to progressively learn the tricks.
 The project is fairly open ended in terms of what fundi tel tricks to focus on and the methods to arrive at the results.

 Skills
 ======